 Paragraph 2271 states: “Since the first century the Church has affirmed the moral evil of every procured abortion.
 This teaching has not changed and remains unchangeable.
 Direct abortion, that is to say, abortion willed either as an end or a means, is gravely contrary to the moral law:

 You shall not kill the embryo by abortion and shall not cause the newborn to perish.

 God, the Lord of life, has entrusted to men the noble mission of safeguarding life, and men must carry it out in a manner worthy of themselves.
 Life must be protected with the utmost care from the moment of conception: abortion and infanticide are abominable crimes.”

 The Holy Nicholean Catholic Church upholds a general pro-life position.
-We differ only in the respect that if such a person has fallen into such an error, such a person must not be deprived of the Sacraments of the Church, for, once again, such a time is when Christ is needed most in that individual’s life.
+We differ only in respect to if such a person has fallen into this particular grave error, this person in question must not be deprived of the Sacraments of the Church, for, once again, such a time is when Christ is needed most in that individual’s life.